it-projects-llc/addons-dev/pos_journal_pin/doc/index.rst

 * Open a POS session

   * Click ``[Payment]``
-  * Select and click a payment method with enabled **Manager's Permission** option
+  * Select and click a payment method with enabled **POS Manager's Permission** option
-  * Select a manager from the appeared list
+  * Select a POS manager from the appeared list
   * Enter his/her password
   * Click ``[Ok]``